barvin04/Image-Deblurring/Project_Proposal.md

 7. The algorithm is also very efficient since only image patches are used as input.

 ## Algorithms
 1. Iterative optimization method for our MAP approach to recover the motion blur filter using transparency.
-* Conjugate gradient optimization and belief propagation to estimate the filter
+Employ conjugate gradient optimization and then Belief Propagation to estimate the filter
 2. Deconvolution using Lucy-Richardson method.
 3. Use user-drawn strokes to collect the foreground and background samples for object motion blur.